-The inaugural multi-sport 2018 European Championships will see the European Golf Team Championship staged for the first time, a tournament which will be held on the historic Gleneagles’ PGA Centenary Course, the host venue of the 2014 Ryder Cup.
+The inaugural multi-sport 2018 European Championships will see the European Golf Team Championships staged for the first time, a tournament which will be held on the historic Gleneagles’ PGA Centenary Course, the host venue of the 2014 Ryder Cup.

 Backed by both the European Tour and the Ladies European Tour, the championships will see men and women compete for their countries on the same course simultaneously in top-level competition for the first time in the history of the sport.

 The tournament will be staged over five days, and include men’s team, women’s team and mixed team competitions in a Match Play format.